pingcap/docs-cn/sql-statements/sql-statement-show-placement-for.md

 # SHOW PLACEMENT FOR

-> **Warning:**
->
-> Placement Rules in SQL is an experimental feature.
-The syntax might change before its GA, and there might also be bugs.
->
-> If you understand the risks, you can enable this experiment feature by executing `SET GLOBAL tidb_enable_alter_placement = 1;`.

 `SHOW PLACEMENT FOR` summarizes all placement options, and presents them in the canonical form for a specific table, database schema, or partition.

 The statement returns a result set in which the `Scheduling_State` field indicates the current progress that the Placement Driver (PD) has made in scheduling the placement:

 * `PENDING`: The PD has not yet started scheduling the placement.
-This might indicate that that the placement rules are semantically correct, but can not currently be satisfied by the cluster.
-For example, if `FOLLOWERS=4` but there are only 3 TiKV stores which are candidates for followers.
+This might indicate that that the placement rules are semantically correct, but cannot currently be satisfied by the cluster.
+For example, if `FOLLOWERS=4` but there are only 3 TiKV stores that are candidates for followers.
 * `INPROGRESS`: The PD is currently scheduling the placement.
 * `SCHEDULED`: The PD has successfully scheduled the placement.